josdejong/jsoneditor/docs/api.md

 - `{boolean} enableSort`

-  Ability to display the Sort option.
+  Enable sorting of arrays and object properties.
 Only applicable for mode 'tree'.
 True by default.

 - `{boolean} enableTransform`

-  Ability to display the Transform option.
+  Enable filtering, sorting, and transforming JSON using a [JMESPath](http://jmespath.org/) query.
 Only applicable for mode 'tree'.
 True by default.

 ### Methods